Hydraulic redistribution: Causes

 The movement of this water can be explained by a water transport theory throughout a plant.
 This well-established water transport theory is called the cohesion-tension theory.
 In brief, it explains the movement of water throughout the plant depends on having a continuous column of water, from the leaves to roots.
 Water is then pulled up from the roots to the leaves moving throughout the plant's vascular system, all facilitated by the differences in water potential in the boundary layers of the soil and the atmosphere.
 Therefore, the driving force for moving water through a plant is the cohesive strength of water molecules and a pressure gradient from the roots to the leaves.
 This theory is still applied when the boundary layer to the atmosphere is closed, e.g. when plant stomata are closed or in senesced plants.
 The pressure gradient is developed between soil layers with different water potentials causing water to move by the roots from wetter to drier soil layers in a similar manner as when a plant is transpiring.

 Fungal associations

 It has been understood that hydraulic lift aids the host plant and its neighboring plants in the transportation of water and other vital nutrients.
-At that time, the hydraulic lift described as the movement of water and soil nutrients from a vascularized host into the soil during at night mostly.
+At that time, the hydraulic lift was described as the movement of water and soil nutrients from a vascularized host into the soil at night mostly.
 Then after studies in the 2000s, a more comprehensive word was taken into consideration where it described a bi-directional and passive movement exhibited by the plant roots and further assisted by mycorrhizal networks.
 A 2015 study then described a "direct transfer of hydraulically redistributed water" between the host and fungi into the surrounding root system.
 As mentioned, hydraulic redistribution not only transports water but nutrients as well.
 The fungi most likely to form water and nutrient networks are Ectomycorrhizae and Arbuscular mycorrhizae.